 “This is a fabulous product!
 My students love learning the facts.
 Thank you so much for your hard work and making it affordable”. ~ Sharon B.

 I have a strong personal connection and the reason behind my passion to see children learn through the Forest School approach.
 From the age of 10 to 13, I was attending a school located 15 km from our town in the midst of the wild forest.
-And today as an adult I nurture and treasure those memories as later on in life one gets so much preoccupied, we simply might not get those chances again.
-Childhood is a perfect time to emerge into the natural environment and soak every benefit of it.
+And today as an adult I nurture and treasure those memories as later on in life one gets so preoccupied, we simply might not get those chances again.
+Childhood is a perfect time to emerge into the natural environment and soak in every benefit of it.

 Here is what those who already have watched the presentation have to share: